DerLando/RhinoBridge/README.md

 ## Liability, Warranty, Suggested use cases

 This software is in a **very** early stage of development.
 Please don't use it for any critical production work, as crashes and bugs are almost guaranteed to happen, as there is not enough feedback yet.
 Until this officially changes, think of *RhinoBridge* as a toy to play around with.
+This plugIn is **not** officially supported, not developed by Quixel.
+It is a personal project and might lack the professionalism you are searching for in software.

 ## Motivation